 3. Increase the acidity with wine acids, Lactart or Acid Phosphate

-4. Sample while aging to avoid excess extraction and flabbiness.
+4. Sample while ageing to avoid excess extraction and flabbiness.

 5. Include something with sugar, as that will help the extraction process.

-6. If using oak chips, select larger sized.
+6. If using oak chips, select larger sized chunks.

-7. Track the development of the aging with tasting notes.
-If you don’t have good notes, how will you recreate your “;elixir of battle, money and high life”.
+7. Track the development of the ageing with tasting notes.
+If you don’t have good notes, how will you recreate your “Elixir of Battle, Money and High Life”.

 Jeffrey Morgenthaler will be doing a session on Barrel Aged Cocktails at Tales of the Cocktail this year.